 Disease-transmitting mosquitoes and ticks are typically a problem in Illinois and Iowa as early as March and as late as October.
 Spring rains and warmer temperatures allow breeding to occur, especially around properties that have a good amount of moisture, shade, and vegetation.
 Ornamental ponds, bird baths, and outdoor play equipment can quickly become a suitable habitat for the female mosquito to lay her eggs - as long as the water remains stagnant.
 Low-growing ground cover creates a dense environment that not only retains moisture, but encourages mosquitoes and ticks to rest during the warmest hours of the day.
 Ticks gain greater mobility by latching onto humans and domestic animals passing by.
 Swatting at mosquitoes and avoiding your backyard over worry about ticks is no way to enjoy your summer.
-Contact Quik-Kill Pest Eliminators for professional mosquito and tick control that protects your family and pets!
+Contact Quik-Kill to get started with our Outdoor Living™ plan, including professional mosquito and tick control to protects your family and pets!

 Our Three Step Program To Eliminate Mosquitoes & Ticks

 At Quik-Kill Pest Eliminators, treatment for mosquitoes and ticks is comprehensive by design.
-Our entomologists have created a three-step program that is as thorough as it is effective.
+In our Outdoor Living™ plan, our entomologists have created a three-step program that is as thorough as it is effective.